 What are client endpoints?

-Securing client endpoints is always the responsibility of the client, but an MSP can greatly assist in creating and implementing security policies.
+Under the shared responsibility model, securing client endpoints is always the responsibility of the client.
+But an MSP can greatly assist in creating and implementing security policies.

 What is account and access management?